dxw/playbook/playbook.md

 Thank you for being you - it makes us better.

-### Advisory Council
+### Our Advisory Council

 dxw does not have external investors or shareholders.
-To help keep us honest, we are very lucky to have a voluntary advisory council, made up of a small group of senior figures, who meet quarterly to discuss and provide guidance on our strategy, business plan and other topics related to company health and progression.
+To help keep us honest, we are very lucky to have a voluntary Advisory Council, made up of a small group of senior figures, who meet quarterly to discuss and provide guidance on our strategy, business plan and other topics related to company health and progression.
 The group have a wealth of experience of public and private sector work, as well as being friends of dxw that share our values.

 ### This Playbook